The information in this article applies to:

 - Select Build> Wall> Room Divider and click and drag out each wall in a clockwise fashion until you have a completely enclosed space.

 A straight Room Divider segment can be changed to a curved segment by selecting it and clicking on the Change Line/Arc edit button.

-  - After your enclosed room has been created, use the Select Objects tool to highlight what will become the outdoor kitchen, and click on the Open Object edit button to display the Room Specification dialog box.
+- After your enclosed room has been created, use the Select Objects tool to highlight what will become the outdoor kitchen, and click on the Open Object edit button.

 On the General panel, use the Room Type drop-down menu to select a room type of Slab.

-  Now go to the Materials panel and set the appropriate Floor Structure material by selecting this option and clicking on the Select Material button to display the Select Library Object dialog box.
+Now go to the Materials panel and set the appropriate Floor Structure material by selecting this option and clicking on the Select Material button.

 Next, let's place some outdoor objects, such as a grill.